jwieder/django-trainer/README.md

 #### Prerequisites

 Provisioning relies on the custom AMI ami-0ba8868be888e4e18.
-This AMI is set to public and should be accessed seemlessly.
+This AMI is set to public and can be accessed seemlessly.

 Select region us-east-1 when deploying to Cloudformation.